Mcompetitions/M6-methods/IJF paper/readme.md

 * **performance_vs_answers_unique.csv**: Provides - based on the answers of the participants to the questionnaire - an indicative classification (TS, ML, Combination, Judgment, Related, NotRelated) of the methods used.

 * **Baseline for evaluating the hypotheses.R**: Used for processing the original submissions and computing key statistics, such as returns, risk, IR, RPS and OR per month, quarter, and in total.
 The output of this script ("Score compute.Rdata") is used as input in scripts "Hypothesis1.R", "Hypothesis2.R", ...
-"Hypothesis9_10.R".
+"Hypothesis9_10.R", among others.

 * **IR and RPS evolution.R**: Used to demonstrate the daily evolution of the IR and RPS scores of the participating teams.